MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-create.md

 ## Prerequisites

 * A lakehouse or KQL database with at least one folder or table.
-* Standard Fabric write and reshare permissions on the item you're sharing.
+* Standard Fabric read and reshare permissions on the item you're sharing.

 ## Create an external data share